 This screening interview should take approximately 20 minutes.

-Your study visit will be scheduled on the second, third, or fourth day of your period at one of our two study sites.
+Your study visit will be scheduled on the second, third, or fourth day of your period at one of our three study sites.
 At the study visit you will:

 - Review and sign the study consent forms

 - Provide a blood sample of about 3 tablespoons

 - Provide a first-morning urine sample

 The study visit will take about 20 minutes.

 While you are trying to get pregnant, we will ask you to keep a fertility diary online in which you will record menstruation, intercourse, medications, signs of ovulation, and pregnancy test results.
 We ask that you keep the daily diaries for up to 4 months.
 Daily entries should take approximately 3 minutes to complete.
 After 4 months, you will be prompted to complete monthly diaries.
 Participants will be able to automatically track their diary entries graphically using our free fertility tracking program.

 We provide you with up to 60 free pregnancy tests while you are trying to conceive.
 You should use your pregnancy tests only when you miss a period, starting on day 28 of your cycle.
 Because we are standardizing when our study participants test for pregnancy, we ask that you test every 3 days from day 28 onwards.
 You will be prompted in your daily diary when you will be required to take a pregnancy test.
 We ask that you enter the results of each pregnancy test in your online fertility diary.
 You can find instructions on how to use the pregnancy tests here.